Suggested Reading:

 We are so damnably democratic … We must “spread our tent pegs,” we are told, to be inclusive of all — even if God is not.
 The strange thing, however, about “spreading our tent pegs” is that the wider, the more inclusive, the more “horizontal”, they become, the lower the apex of the tent.
 We achieve the horizontal at the expense of the vertical.
 We sacrifice the magnificent height to accommodate the factious width.
 Ask any camper.
 Even happy ones.
 Eventually the fabric rips and the structure collapses.
 Most often in the rain.
 And in great ruin.
 The “stitching” did not, could not, hold this multiplicity of opposing forces however benevolent or brainless our intentions.

 Accompanying this ecumenical impulse was, necessarily, theological ambiguity.
 How, otherwise, hope to bring hoped-for consensus out of conflicting doctrines?
-It is this ambiguity that afflicts pulpit and podium alike in nominally Catholic institutions.
+It is this ambiguity that afflicts ambo and podium alike in nominally Catholic institutions.
 In matters of Faith, morals, and doctrine, it is rather like equivocating on geometric postulates or axioms; or in mathematics holding in abeyance quantitative relationships that are otherwise held to necessarily obtain between integers.
 Much like Dostoyevsky we reach a point where we declare,

 “To me that 2+2=4 is sheer insolence.
 I admit that twice two makes four is an excellent thing, but if we are to give everything its due, twice two makes five is sometimes a very charming thing too.”
 (Notes from Underground)